 We campaign to preserve and improve local services in cooperation with Northern, Cumbria County Council and the Community Rail Partnership

-The new franchise holder Arriva Rail Northern took over on 1 April 2016.
-Included in their franchise are the former TransPennine routes from Barrow and Windermere to Manchester Airport.
+Arriva Rail Northern took over the franchise in April 2016.
+Included are the former TransPennine routes from Barrow and Windermere to Manchester Airport.

 We have been part of the successful introduction of ‘Harrington humps’ to make stations more accessible